David-Worboys/Black-DVD-Archiver/README.md

 ## The Main Window
 ![](./userguide_images/main_screen.png)

-When the "black-dvd-archiver" has started the user will see the main window above.
+When the "black-dvd-archiver" has started, the user will see the main window above.

 ### The DVD Properties Panel
 ![](./userguide_images/dvd_properties.png)